 - Choose an eCommerce agency that has good credentials on consumer class user experience, complex product content management, and expertise in B2B eCommerce solutions.

 - Most B2B businesses have separate systems for Price, Quote, Inventory, Warehouse, Logistics, etc. So be aware that taking your business online would mean that all these systems will need to interact seamlessly.
-Choose an eCommerce platform which accommodates integration with third party applications and has the required flexibility for customization.
+Choose a B2B eCommerce platform which accommodates integration with third party applications and has the required flexibility for customization.

 - Don’t start your initiative trying to move all products online.
 Take a particular category or a set of simple products which doesn’t have complex pricing structure for your phase one launch.
 And keep it real simple.